fedidat/HexoSite/source/_posts/250-jvisualvm-openshift-pod.md

 Recently at work, I have struggled to find a way to connect through JVisualVM (an excellent JMX performance visualizer for the JVM) to an Openshift pod.
 What I will say is however also valid for Kubernetes pods in general (using `kubectl port-forward`), or for running jconsole on Linux.

-Sadly, the handy method [I have previously used with nodeports](/2018/05/11/170-opening-ports-in-openshift/) will not work here because of hostname problems.
+Sadly, the handy method [I have previously used with nodeports](/2018/05/11/170-opening-ports-in-openshift/) will not work here because of problems with the internal hostname used with JMX arguments.

 # Set up JMX